-The rule of thumb when hiring a web designer is to do as much job as you can.
+The rule of thumb when hiring a web designer is to do as many jobs as you can.
 Web designers charge more when they think more because the conceptualization process usually takes longer than the execution of ideas.
-Do not go calling potential web designers and telling them to make you a web design that looks good and cost-efficient.
+Do not go calling potential web designers and telling them to make you a web design that looks good and is cost-efficient.

 What you should do is leave them as many details as you can – from the color scheme to the copies.
 You should have already visualized what your website will look like so the only tasks that the web designer has to do are to listen to your ideas, write down notes, share opinions and proceed to the execution of plans.

 2. Check out the websites of your competitors.

 Shopping for details does not only allow you to see what looks good and what looks bad in a web design.
 It also lets you see ideas that may be worth copying or improving.

 What color, shade, layout, and font style are commonly used across your industry?
 How many sections are typically shown on the homepage, and what are they?
 How many columns are used for the content?
 How is the navigation designed?
 What are the media used?
 How is the business’ call-to-action used on every page?